 • Directive situations

-Communication and consultation is like the oil for a well-running machine.
-This is evidenced on board through daily crew briefs, discussion forums/sessions, problem solving exercises and team management of work programmes (e.g. sail repairs) and stopover schedules.
-Within a successful business you will find internal communication plans, alignment of messages to core objectives, delivery through line managers and other media, all of which leads to an informed workforce.
+Communication and consultation are like the oil for a well-running machine.
+This is evidenced on board through daily crew briefs, discussion forums/sessions, problem-solving exercises and team management of work programmes (e.g. sail repairs) and stopover schedules.
+Within a successful business, you will find internal communication plans, alignment of messages to core objectives, and delivery through line managers and other media, all of which lead to an informed workforce.

 Engagement for crew members is brought to life through our crew/watch meetings and discussions, 1-2-1 coaching sessions and sessions debating sail strategies, tactics, and plans, for example how we plan to get from A to B, with regular reviews.